Gozde13/Gozde13/README.md

 # 👋 Hi, I’m Gozde Gozutok
-- I've recently graduated from Middle East Technical University, department of Mathematics.
+#### I've recently graduated from Middle East Technical University, department of Mathematics.
-- 👀 I’m interested in Data Science, Data Analysis and Machine Learning
+#### 👀 I’m interested in Data Science, Data Analysis and Machine Learning
-- 🌱 I’m currently learning python and sql
+#### 🌱 I’m currently learning python and sql
-- 📫 How to reach me: https://www.linkedin.com/in/gozdegozutok/
+#### 📫 How to reach me: LINKEDIN: https://www.linkedin.com/in/gozdegozutok/

 <!---
 Gozde13/Gozde13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.